X-Naychi/tg_notificator/README.md

 ### **What's next?**

-You can download and develop the script yourself the way you want, if you figure out my incomprehensible code :blush:
+You can fork or download and develop the script yourself the way you want, if you figure out my incomprehensible code :blush:

 I will also, as far as possible, develop this little script.
 In the future, I plan to add features such as: